 Emily has specialised in the overlap of areas offered by Chambers, in particular in the area of child protection.
 Her busy practice involves prosecuting and defending crime, in particular, sexual offenses and fraud; care proceedings in the family court; police applications and personal injury and clinical negligence.

 "She is always on top of all the facts and works well with prosecuting authorities."
-Legal 500 2017
+The Legal 500 2017

 Click here to download.